camilleplays/Mobwat/rapport.md

 #### c)From node_0 point of view

   The same handshake process is visible.
-Some request to sent messages are visible on this PCAP file and not visible from the node_1 point of view: this means that those messages weren't received by node_1.
+Some 'request to send' messages are visible on this PCAP file and not visible from the node_1 point of view: this means that those messages weren't received by node_1.
 Also, we can see some clear-to-send messages addressed to node_2 visible on node_0 PCAP file.
 This means there is a handshake happening between node_1 and node_2 and node_0 is aware of it and won't transmit.
 Node_0 waits a certain amount of time before resending a request to send again to node_1.
 If node_1 is still talking to node_2, it will ignore the request.
 Node_0 sends regular request to send until it receives a clear-to-send message back from node_1.

 #### d) Detection of hidden node